North Dakota Drug and Alcohol Statistics

 After breakfast, you may join a group therapy session with other inpatients at the center.
 These are led by a mental health professional and provide a space to experience mutual support with others on a similar journey.

 At some point in the day, you will also have individual therapy sessions.
 These sessions may use different techniques like cognitive behavioral therapy or motivational interviewing.
-This is the time for you to work through specific triggers and coping skills to deal with your substance misuse.
+This is the time for you to work through specific triggers and coping skills to deal with your substance abuse.

 Most inpatient programs offer a few hours of free time each day as well.
 Your rehab center will have different amenities to offer such as an art activity room, a recreational room, a fitness center or outdoor activities.
 You can also use this time to rest, journal, read, or write letters to loved ones.